 Minimize Jet Lag

-- Prior to the flight, adjust your sleep/wake period and meals an hour or two earlier or later, depending upon the destination’s time zone.
+- Before the flight, adjust your sleep/wake period and meals an hour or two earlier or later depending upon the destination's time zone.

 - During the flight, you should remain well-hydrated, eat high-protein (rather than carbohydrate) meals and change your watch time to the time at your intended destination.

 - Upon arrival, adjust your sleep/wake cycle to that of the local population.
 If arriving in the morning hours after a night flight, exposure to natural sunlight will help you adjust to the new time zone.

 Dr. Wheeler also warns about deep venous thrombosis, the formation of blood clots in a vein deep inside a part of the body (usually the legs) that can be caused by restricted movement and is especially a concern on flights longer than four hours.